To travel centuries into the past, just leave your car in the parking lot.

 Permanent Exhibits

-The Main Gallery is home to our Native American Collection where you find out what archaeologists discovered about prehistoric life right here in Townsend.
-In Tuckaleechee Cove, one of the largest archaeological dig projects in Tennessee history uncovered pottery, stone tools and other artifacts that are on display and are over 10,000 years old!
+The Main Gallery is home to our Native American Collection where you learn what archaeologists discovered about prehistoric life here in Townsend.
+In Tuckaleechee Cove, one of the largest archaeological dig projects in Tennessee history uncovered over 10,000-year-old pottery, stone tools, and other artifacts!

-The main gallery also features other Mountain Culture exhibits on Appalachian music and education which are more recent.
+The main gallery also features other Mountain Culture exhibits on Appalachian music and education.
 Vintage cars, trucks, fire engines, cannons and more have been donated to the Heritage Center and are on display throughout the facility.

 The Future

-In the mountain community of Townsend, Tennessee, the Great Smoky Mountain Heritage Center is uniquely poised to become the cultural center of the region.
-Literally located adjacent to the Great Smoky Mountains National Park, the Center is quickly becoming a significant destination attraction and civic asset.
+In the mountain community of Townsend, Tennessee, the Great Smoky Mountain Heritage Center is the cultural/historical center of the region and intends to expand on its reputation for innovation, relevance, and quality.
+Situated adjacent to the Great Smoky Mountains National Park, the Center is a significant destination attraction for visitors from around the globe.
+The Center is focused on continuing to grow and actively engage its visitors, all the while curating expanding programs, modern physical assets, and overall greater presence and appeal in the in-person and digital spheres.